๐Ÿ’ฐ Trip to Hawaii Cost: 2023 Travel Expense Breakdown

-Known for its beautiful beaches and friendly people, Hawaii is an expensive US state that can be visited with a budget of $90 to $300 a day.
+Hawaii, an island known for beautiful beaches and friendly locals, can be visited with a budget of $95 to $250 a day.

-My almost two-week trip to Hawaii, which included a visit to Maui and the Big Island, cost a total of $2,761.
+My almost two-week trip to Hawaii, which included visits to Maui and the Big Island, cost a total of $2,761.
 In this post, I share:

 • ๐Ÿ’ฐ Expected travel costs